BUSINESS AND NON-INSTRUCTIONAL OPERATION

 1. Space is available on the route.

-2. Different student destinations do not alter an existing route.
+2. Different student destinations do not unreasonably alter an existing route.

-Special events include, but are not limited to: scouts, church functions, within district, home care/child care arrangements, and other events as approved by principals.
+Special events include, but are not limited to: scouts, within district home care/child care arrangements, and other events as approved by principals.

 Parents' requests for changes in bus assignments should be in writing.
 In emergency situations, principals may approve telephone requests from parents or guardians.
 Schools will maintain daily logs, with appropriate detail, of requested and approved changes to pupil bus assignments.
 School bus drivers will be notified in writing by the principal's office staff, of any changes in a student's normal bus schedule.